ruflab/shimmer-ssd/README.md

 You can also filter for a particular split with e.g. `--split train` or seed (e.g. `--seed 0`)

+If you want to restrict the size of the training set to the N first samples only, you can use `--max_train_size N` or `--ms N`.
+The same option is also available for `shapesd create`.

 ## Create an out of distribution split
 ```
 shapesd ood --dataset_path "/path/to/dataset" --seed 0